Welcome to West Valley College Transfer Center

 - Common Application Workshops

-- Check each university’s portal on a weekly basis for any special requests and “To Do” lists
+- After you submit your application, check each university's portal on a weekly basis for any special requests and "To Do" lists

-- Apply for financial aid (FAFSA or California Dream Act application – deadline March 2)
+- Apply for financial aid (FAFSA or California Dream Act between October 1 – March 2)

 Last Full Semester Prior to Transferring – Spring Semester

-- File your Student Intent to Register (SIR) by May 1st for CSU’s or June 1st for UC’s
+- File your Student Intent to Register (SIR) by May 1 for CSUs or June 1 for UCs

-- Register for your university’s New Student Orientation
+- Register for your transfer university’s New Student Orientation

 |Private/Out of State||Varies – refer to their website||Varies – refer to their website|

-*Campuses that accept spring applicants are limited and vary by year
+*Campuses that accept winter/spring applicants are limited and vary by year.

 Transferring to a UC, CSU, Private or Out-of-State University